What to Do When You're Dissatisfied With Your eBay Purchase

 File a Credit Card Dispute

 If you purchased your item using a credit card (or paid by PayPal using a credit card), contact your credit card issuer to dispute the charge if you feel that the item hasn't lived up to the promises that were made in the item listing.
 Credit card issuers are very good about protecting their customers from problem vendors of all kinds.
-Simply call them using the number on the back of your card and explain that there is a charge you'd like to dispute.
+Just call them using the number on the back of your card and explain that there is a charge you'd like to dispute.

 The downside is that this method can take weeks or even months to be resolved fully.
-Normally the card issuer will grant a preliminary refund to your account but will then continue to investigate for some time, possibly requesting documentation of various kinds along the way, before making a final determination.
+Usually, the card issuer will grant a preliminary refund to your account but will then continue to investigate for some time, possibly requesting documentation of various kinds along the way, before making a final determination.

 Check for a Manufacturer's Warranty